Cornally/jack/_components/button.md

     - item:
         title: .btn--disabled
         description: This button state is for when an action is unavailable
         tag: .a, &#60;button&#62;
+    - item:
+        title: .btn--primary
+        description: Button mapped to your branding's primary color, derived from color mappings in <code>_colors.scss</code>
+        tag: .a, &#60;button&#62;
+    - item:
+        title: .btn--secondary
+        description: Button mapped to your branding's secondary color, derived from color mappings in <code>_colors.scss</code>
+        tag: .a, &#60;button&#62;
 ---
 <div class="container content">